elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Promises improve error handling compared to callbacks by providing a cleaner, more maintainable structure through chaining, centralized error handling with catch(), and better propagation of errors across asynchronous operations.<br />
+  <div><strong>Interview Response:</strong> Promises improve error handling compared to callbacks by providing a cleaner, more maintainable structure through chaining, centralized error handling with catch(), and better propagation of errors across asynchronous operations.
   </div>
   </div>
 </details>

 ---

-### Can you use async/await for error handling with promises?
+### Can you use async/await to handle errors with promises?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, async/await can be used for error handling with promises by using try-catch blocks within async functions, allowing you to handle promise rejections in a synchronous-like manner, improving code readability and structure.<br />
+  <div><strong>Interview Response:</strong> Yes, async/await can be used for error handling with promises by using try-catch blocks within async functions, allowing you to handle promise rejections in a synchronous-like manner, improving code readability and structure.
   </div>
   </div>
 </details>